KhronosGroup/glTF/extensions/Khronos/KHR_lights/README.md

 #### Directional

-Directional lights are light sources that emit from infinitely far away in a specified direction.
+Directional lights are light sources that emit from infinitely far away in the direction of the -z axis.
 This light type uses the light properties `color` and `direction` described in Table 1.

 #### Point